Timi Salonen

 Timi Salonen (born 2 August 2001) is a speedway rider from Finland.

 Speedway career

 Salonen represented Finland at senior level in the 2022 Speedway of Nations final, after securing a second-place finish in the semi-final.
 Also in 2022, he finished 12th in the final standings of the 2022 SGP2.

-In 2022, he was riding for Slangerup in Denmark and Rzeszów in Poland.
+In 2022, Salonen was riding for Slangerup in Denmark and Rzeszów in Poland.

 In 2023, Salonen was a qualified substitute for the World Championship for the 2023 Speedway Grand Prix.